 Video chat with your Financial Aid Counselor!
-While our office is open for paperwork drop off and questions, we are still offering the option to meet with a Financial Aid Counselor virtually using Google Meet.
+While our office is open for face to face meetings, we are still offering the option to meet with a Financial Aid Counselor virtually using Google Meet.
 Contact your counselor to request a meeting.
 We are also available by email, phone and in person to continue to serve your needs.
 Please click HERE to find your Financial Aid Counselor and their contact information.

 A college degree is an important investment in your future, but learning how to finance that degree can be challenging.
 UD's Office of Financial Aid works to help students and families make paying for college accessible, understandable and actionable.

 The Office of Financial Aid is open from 8 AM to 5 PM Monday through Friday.
 We're located on the first floor of Cardinal Farrell Hall. #1 on the campus map.